Hervepan/Projet_tetris/README.md

 # Projet_tetris
 ## Tetris game in c++ with SFML

-All the game file are in the ProjectC++ directory. <br>
+All the game file are in the `ProjectC++` directory. <br>
-The tetris_todo.txt containes the specification for the tetris game.
+The `tetris_todo.txt` containes the specification for the tetris game. <br>
-The networkTest.sh can be used to test the multiplayer online by emulating two device on one PC (for testing purpose) .
+The `networkTest.sh` can be used to test the multiplayer part by emulating two device on one PC (for testing purpose) .

 ##  Network